tonishka/tp/docs/DeveloperGuide.md

   * Cons: We must ensure that the implementation of each individual command are correct.

 _{more aspects and alternatives to be added}_

-### View person feature

-Given below is an example usage scenario and how the view mechanism behaves at each step.

-Step 1.
-From the person list screen, the user executes `view 2` to view the contact details of the second person in the address book.
-A `ViewCommand` is constructed with the `Index` of the person to de displayed.

-Step 2.

 ### \[Proposed\] Data archiving